Lohrran/rpa-queue-system/README.md

 - Execute the files in the order as ordered: 01, 02, 03, 04.

 ## Observation
-This system should be wrap with another technology to facilitate the use of it.
+This system should be wrap with another technology to facilitate the use of it, such as Selenium.